hovhanns/DataGenerator/README.md

 # DataGenerator

-Data generator is created for generate multiple types of data
+Data generator is created for generate multiple types of data!